F. A. Lowrey, Chair

 McGuireWoods Consulting LLC

-Governor James Hodges is a partner with McGuireWoods LLP and a senior advisor with McGuireWoods Consulting LLC.
+Governor James Hodges is a partner with McGuireWoods LLP and is the President and CEO with McGuireWoods Consulting LLC.
 He advises clients on energy, health care, education, economic development and other issues, dividing his time between Washington, D.C., and Columbia, S.C.

 Hodges provides strategic and policy advice to a wide range of clients dealing with issues with the nation's governors and state level cabinet agencies.
 He has assisted clients on matters in all fifty states, and regularly works with clients having matters at the National Governor's Association, Democratic Governors Association, Democratic Attorney Generals Association, and National Association of Insurance Commissioners.